-Proteins, building blocks of muscles are made up of essential amino acids.
+Proteins, the building blocks of muscles, are made up of essential amino acids.
 It does more than just help repair muscles after a hard workout.
 The body is designed to avoid using protein in simple energy production.

-One of the common issues of beginner is low protein intake.
+One of the common issues of beginners is low protein intake.
 The goal is to build and maintain lean muscle mass, not break it down for fuel.
-To ensure enough protein is consumed certain dietary changes are recommended:
+To ensure enough protein powder is consumed certain dietary changes are recommended:

-The first option is to completely change the diet.
-Adding protein bars in between meals boosts protein intake.
-Third, Oziva provides with easy to take protein shakes which include in your daily routine.
+- The first option is to completely change the diet.
+Adding protein powder or protein bars in between meals boosts protein intake.
+Third, Oziva provides easy to take protein shakes and protein powder which are included in your daily routine.

-Vegan and vegetarian runners and those who limit their protein intake from animal sources should be extra vigilant about consuming enough protein throughout the day.
-Runners who find it difficult to meet their daily needs with food alone may find a supplement (or foods enriched with protein).
+- Vegan and vegetarian runners and those who limit their protein intake from animal sources should be extra vigilant about consuming enough protein throughout the day.
+Runners who find it difficult to meet their daily needs with food alone may find a protein powder (or foods enriched with protein).

 Suggested Read: The Ultimate Guide to a Runner’s Diet: All You Need To Know